SceneAK/gonzsale-kartul/docs/backend_doc.md

     - Note that updateUsed() and unlink() take files because it's usually used after errors in incoming requests, meaning the files are directly accessible through req.files/file, meanwhile unlinkStored() uses relative paths because it's usually used on files already stored in the db

 ### Token Authentication
-- auth.js exports a middleware (verifyAuthToken_mid) which authenticates the header authtoken, then fills the *authUser.id* in req.
+- auth.js exports a middleware (verifyUser) which authenticates the header authtoken, then fills the *authUser.id* in req.
 This is intended to be run before an operation requiring user_id and authentication, returning an error if unauthorized.
 - *Some route controllers expects this middleware to run right before and depends on authUser.id.*
 - The normal checkAuthToken returns the ID or an error.
 Used for Logins and such
 ### User